-- 1. soliciting or recommending purchases, sales, or reinvestment in securities not in accordance with the client's investment objectives and guidelines; - attempting to use his or her influence to cause any client account to purchase, sell, or retain any securities for the purpose of seeking any form of personal gain.
-This prohibition would apply, for example, where the employee, or any associates or affiliates, purchased a security prior to any purchase of the same security by any client account and on the same day attempted to purchase or influence others to purchase the same security for any client account; - 3. warranting the value or price of any security or guaranteeing its future performance;
+- soliciting or recommending purchases, sales, or reinvestment in securities not in accordance with the client's investment objectives and guidelines; - 2. attempting to use his or her influence to cause any client account to purchase, sell, or retain any securities for the purpose of seeking any form of personal gain.
+This prohibition would apply, for example, where the employee, or any associates or affiliates, purchased a security prior to any purchase of the same security by any client account and on the same day attempted to purchase or influence others to purchase the same security for any client account;